Learner licence demerit points

 How do I notify the department that I want to begin my driver licence suspension earlier?

-If you hold a Queensland provisional or open licence, you are authorised under that licence to learn to drive a vehicle in the next higher class of licence.
+If you hold a Queensland provisional or open licence, you are authorised to learn to drive a vehicle in the next higher class of licence.
+For example, the holder of a class C open licence can learn to drive a class LR vehicle.

 For information about how these demerit points may affect you, please follow the link to the appropriate web page for your licence type: